 In recent years, jury awards have been so lucrative that the American Trial Lawyers Association produces an annual training seminar in Phoenix that teaches premises liability causes of action to plaintiff lawyers on how to prevail against landlords and property managers.

 During a lawsuit, an apartment property is viewed under a judicial microscope, in a highly public forum.
 Your most confidential business records and personal financial records must be produced if so ordered by the court.

 I know property owners who have literally turned their management offices upside-down looking for the critical documents that were never saved.
 Those documents would likely have mitigated their exposure.

-As if to add insult to injury, these records sometimes get passed around to other plaintiff lawyers during the course of subsequent lawsuits.
-Not surprisingly, several property management careers have ended due to previously undisclosed indiscretions that were uncovered during the intense scrutiny of the manager backgrounds.
+As if to add insult to injury, these records produced during litigation sometimes get passed around to other plaintiff lawyers during the course of subsequent lawsuits.
+Not surprisingly, several property management careers have ended due to previously undisclosed indiscretions uncovered during the intense scrutiny of the manager’s backgrounds.